 - Share Memories: Sometimes, the opportunity will arise for you to share fond memories of the deceased.
 If it does, those grieving will likely enjoy hearing these.

 - Eulogy: Often, a close friend of the deceased is asked to offer a eulogy or to speak tributes.
 If you are asked to do this, give what you want to say some thought prior to the event.

 - Refreshments: There might be an area where they offer refreshments for grieving visitors.
 Other times it is only meant for the immediate family.
-Unless refreshments are put out in a common space, assume they are not meant for the general public.
-Most visitors are there for a short time as opposed to the family, who will be there much longer.
+Unless refreshments are in a common space, assume they are not for the general public.
+Most visitors are there briefly instead of the family, who will be there much longer.